 There is no one-size-fits-all loan program.
 It is important to discuss the details of your current financial situation with a qualified Loan Officer who can advise you about all of your options available.

 30-Year Fixed Rate Mortgages in WA, OR, CO, ID or CA

 Now is a great time for looking into a 30-year fixed rate mortgage.
 You can use our free Instant Rate Quote tool and Rate Tracker to find out how much you could be saving every month or over the life of your loan.

 Do you have questions about mortgages and the home loan process?
 Or would you like more information on how to find a home and realize your dreams of homeownership?
 If so, Sammamish Mortgage can help.
-We are a local mortgage company from Bellevue, Washington, serving the entire state, as well as Oregon, Idaho, and Colorado.
+We are a local mortgage company from Bellevue, Washington, serving the entire state, as well as Oregon, Idaho, Colorado & California.
 We offer many mortgage programs and online financing options to buyers all over the Pacific Northwest and have been in the business of doing so since 1992.
 Contact us today with any questions you have about mortgages.